ejsalin/vlm-probing/README.md

 "Are Vision-Language Transformers Learning Multimodal Representations?
 A Probing Perspective."
 This repository is based on implementations by [UNITER](https://github.com/ChenRocks/UNITER), [LXMERT](https://github.com/airsplay/lxmert) and [ViLT](https://github.com/dandelin/ViLT).

+Data for all experiments is made available in the datasets folder.

 ## Requirements
 To reproduce the results for UNITER, use the instructions on the original repository to set up the environment.